Safe working practices in the vehicle test centre

 Prior knowledge that will help with this topic

-• Familiarity with UK road traffic laws and the purpose of the MOT test as a safety check.
+• Familiarity with the UK road traffic laws and the role of the DVSA is helpful, as the MOT test is a legal requirement.
+Students should know the consequences of driving without a valid MOT.

 Key Terminology